Skip to main content

 }

-You can also assign styles to the following classes.
+You can also assign styles to these classes:

 • dndDragging: Assigned to the clone of the dragged element (the "ghost" that follows the mouse cursor)